Scientist: White Island eruption was 'basically instantaneous'

 University of Auckland volcanologist Shane Cronin added that sudden unheralded eruptions from volcanoes such as White Island could be expected at any time.

-"Magma is close to the surface, and the heat and gases from this heat the surface and ground waters to form vigorous hydrothermal systems," he said.
+"Magma is close to the surface, and the heat and gases from this heat [mean] the surface and ground waters [are likely] to form vigorous hydrothermal systems," he said.

 "We know hydrothermal and so-called phreatic eruptions can occur suddenly and with little or no warning because they are driven by the expansion of super-heated water into steam."